When a mountain aficionado thinks "Tenerife hiking trails", the first thought which comes to his mind is Teide National Park.

 If you like hiking, enjoy a picturesque landscape and looking for a natural getaway, then visit in the Anaga mountains will be one of the best things to do in Tenerife!

 Anaga Rural Park is located in northern Tenerife and is a natural treasure of the island.
-You can check the location here.

 Anaga mountains are volcanic and were formed by an eruption about 7 million years ago.
-This mind-blowing fact makes this area the oldest part of Tenerife - you'll see there plants which are very rare in Europe by now as it's hard to come by such old vegetation in the 21st century.
+This mind-blowing fact makes this area the oldest part of Tenerife - you'll see their plants which are very rare in Europe by now as it's hard to come by such old vegetation in the 21st century.

-Anaga Rural Park is completely different than crowded, hot and sun-scorched southern part of the island.
+Anaga Rural Park is completely different than the crowded, hot and sun-scorched southern part of the island.
 It's quieter in northern Tenerife, fewer tourists and greenery is more abundant.

 Getting from southern Tenerife to Chamorga (the most remote village in Anaga mountains) by car took us about 2 hours.
 Knowing our "luck" with public transportation, getting there by bus would take us 2 days. 😉